ungatedbluemarble/ungatedbluemarble/README.md

 # ungatedbluemarble

-I have spent my career solving problems that other people said required a consultant, a big budget, or the right network.
-Turns out most of them just required someone willing to dig in and build.
+I work through hard business problems to a solution, the kind people are told need a consultant, a big budget, or the right network.
+Usually that barrier was never real.

-I am not a developer.
-No CS degree, no bootcamp, no production codebases.
-I have opened a pull request or two but nothing that would impress anyone at a standup.
-Just a US veteran who came up through help desk, systems analysis, engineering, and operations before landing in AI enablement.
-I learned that the gap between "I do not know how to do this" and "I built it" is mostly just stubbornness and a willingness to be wrong a lot along the way.

-I did not take a straight path and I did not come from a prestigious background.
-I learned by doing, by failing, and by being stubborn enough to keep going.
-AI changed what was possible for people like me, and I think that matters.
+I'm a thought leader and senior operator in enterprise AI enablement, and a US veteran.
+I came up through help desk, systems analysis, engineering, and operations.
+What I do now is think: I take a business problem, reason through the process end to end, and work with the business to make it more efficient.
+I don't accept "this is too hard" as an answer, because most of the time it just means no one has thought it through yet.

-Everything I publish here started as something I needed.
-A tool, a workflow, a framework that did not exist or cost too much to access.
-If it worked for me, it belongs here: free, open, and usable by anyone with the willingness to try.
+Everything here started as something I needed and couldn't find or couldn't justify paying for.
+Tools, workflows, governance frameworks.
+The work I can open up, I do: free and usable by anyone willing to try.

-That is the point of ungatedbluemarble.
-Not a product.
-Not a brand.
-Just a builder sharing what works.
+That's ungatedbluemarble.
+Not a product, not a brand.
+Someone sharing what works.

 ---

 ## What I build

-Open source skills, tools, and frameworks built for Claude and Gemini.
-Career preparation, workflow automation, governance frameworks, and whatever else comes next.
-Everything free.
-Everything usable by anyone.
+Open-source skills, tools, and frameworks for Claude and Gemini, alongside private work for businesses.
+Career preparation, workflow automation, governance and compliance frameworks, and whatever's next.
+What's public here is free and open to anyone.

 ---

 ## Get involved

-If something here helped you, tell someone else about it.
-If you want to contribute, open a pull request.
-If you find a bug or a gap, open an issue.
-That is how this grows.
+If something here helped, pass it on.
+Want to contribute, open a pull request.
+Found a bug or a gap, open an issue.
+That's how this grows.